 Basic Info Displays Device and System general information that includes (Device name, MAC Address, Default Gateway, System Time, System Version etc.) Resource Status Displays in real time the usage of CPU and Memory.
-Fan Displays the fans operation status and speed.
+PoE Status Shows the Total Power Consumption and the remaining Power in mA.
 System Events Diplays the total number of events for each category (Emergency, Alert, Warning etc).
 Note: Clicking on any events category will redirect you to the Diagnostics page for further details.
-Power Supply Shows the status of Built-in and RPS power supply either in use or unconnected.